DharmaFactory/Singularity/Journals/Launch.md

 However, showing time stamp and authorship at this point in time, I lay claim to properties generated here on from this.

 And this is where the paranoia comes from.
 An echo to claim and conquer.
 To what end?

+could we deal [with](https://github.com/princeton-nlp/tree-of-thought-llm/tree/master) and utilize the principles of git and branching to store and prune?
+Probably a database for that.
+Search.

+Is github hiring?
+I feel like they could use a blockchain of their own, and in some ways i am recording that here, but they would never take another intellectual property, so this is safe.
+And maybe they are cheaters and figure that out and make something like i might start to suggest.